tonethar/IGME-235-Shared/exams/exam1-review.md

 -	Know the three types of navigation (Global vs. Local vs. Embedded)
 -	What two questions should be answered "above the fold" when you first arrive at a website?
 -	What is "the fold," anyway?
--	Know some tips from the portfolio lecture so that you'll be able to separate fact from fiction in a question about what was covered.

 # Stuff to be able to do:
 -	Spot correct and incorrect markup examples.